gvwilson/fiction/iffy/index.md

 he continued as Uncle Jack opened his mouth.
 "Which means I can spot patches of sea boil with half an hour to spare.
 Maybe a full hour, if a satellite is in the right positions.
-And *that* means---"
+And *that* means—"

 Uncle Jack said a word that sent Aunt Naggie's hands flying to her mouth.
 "Ain't no such thing," the *Guinevere*'s captain sneered.
-"Not since the war---everyone knows that.
+"Not since the war—everyone knows that.
-The sats are all crypted an the keys are long gone."
+The sats are all 'crypted an' th' keys are long gone."

 "They are indeed encrypted," Wales nodded.
-"But as for the keys..."
+"But as for the keys…"
 He closed his eyes.
-"Your beacon is GUIN 40782, is that right?"
+"Your beacon is GUIN40782, is that right?"
 He nodded to himself without waiting for an answer.
 "Your last trip, you were at sea nine days.
 You spent most of it over the Berkner Rise."

-"You're trashin," Uncle Jack contemptuously.
+"So what?"
+Uncle Jack contemptuously.
-"Everyone round here dredges the Berk."
+"Everyone 'round here dredges th' Berk."

 "Some with more luck than others," Wales observed coolly.
 "Take the *Whitstable*, for example.
 The jellyfish they brought back came up in a boil just twenty kay northeast of you.
-If you'd known it was happening, you could have been the one to haul them in."
+If you'd known it was happening, they could have been yours."

 Uncle Jack scowled.
-The *Whitstable* was tied up on the next pier, her captain overseeing a refit paid for by the hold full of jellyfish she had brought back to Halley the day after the *Guinevere* had returned.
+The *Whitstable* was tied up two piers away, her captain overseeing a refit paid for by the hold full of jellyfish she had brought back to Halley the day after the *Guinevere* had returned.